ShieldOrder/proposal-disclosure-schema/Template.md

 [Your answer]

-Tradeoffs you are making:
+Tradeoffs you are making.

-What you optimize for.
+What you optimize for:
-What you optimize against.
+What you optimize against:

 [Your answer]